10 Cybersecurity Trends Every Business Should Anticipate in 2021

 In the past, IT's main focus was to secure local area networks and prevent the sharing of passwords.
 Today, this focus has expanded to include defending computers, servers, networks and mobile devices against cyberattacks.
 Businesses must protect their data as well as their customer’s data.

 It can be challenging to develop security measures fast enough to stay ahead of cyberattacks, but as a starting point, IT specialists know they must stay on top of current and future cybersecurity trends.
+Staying on top of emerging technology trends as well as the top brands such as AWS, IBM, VMware, or Oracle for example, could also benefit you.
 Keep reading to learn about anticipated threats every business needs to know.

 As individuals and businesses rely more on technology, the risks of breaches increase.
 Expect to see more of the following trends in cybersecurity.